-The BOOT UVLO circuit is implemented to ensure a sufficient voltage of BOOT capacitor for turning on the highside MOSFET switch at any conditions.
-The BOOT UVLO usually actives at extremely high conversion ratio.
-With such conditions, the low-side MOSFET switch may not have sufficient turn-on time to charge the BOOT capacitor.
-The device monitors the BOOT pin capacitor voltage and forces to turn on the low-side MOSFET switch when the BOOT to SW voltage falls below $V{BOOT\UVLO\L}$ (typically, 2.3V).
-Meanwhile, the minimum off-time is extended to 150ns (typically), hence prolong the BOOT capacitor charging time.
-The BOOT UVLO is sustained until the $V{BOOT\SW}$ is higher than $V{BOOT\UVLO\H}$ (typically, 2.4V).
+The BOOT UVLO circuit is implemented to ensure a sufficient voltage of BOOT capacitor for turning on the highside MOSFET switch at any condition.
+The BOOT UVLO usually actives at extremely high conversion ratio or the higher VOUT application operates at very light load.
+For extremely high conversion ratio condition after soft-start is finished or higher VOUT application operates at very light load and PSM, the low-side MOSFET switch may not have sufficient turn-on time to charge the BOOT capacitor.
+The device monitors BOOT pin capacitor voltage and force to turn on the low-side MOSFET switch when the BOOT to SW voltage falls below VBOOT\UVLO\L (typically, 2.3V).
+Meanwhile, the minimum off-time is extended to 150ns (typically) hence prolong the BOOT capacitor charging time.
+The BOOT UVLO is sustained until the $V{BOOT-SW}$ is higher than VBOOT UVLO H (typically, 2.4V).